Kumar Mohalla Akingam

-Kumar Mohalla is a part of Akingam village in Anantnag district of Jammu and Kashmir and a part of tehsil Akingam.
+Kumar Mohalla is a part of Akingam village in the Anantnag district of Jammu and Kashmir, India and a part of tehsil Akingam.
 It enroutes Kashmir's best-known tourist resorts such as Achabal, Kokernag and Daksum.
 On one side of Kumar Mohalla Akingam there is a craft centre.
 Kumar Mohalla Akingam is known for earthenware.

 Demographics

 Kumar Mohalla is very populous mohalla and constitutes about a quarter of total population of Akingam.